CarPoolCrypto/CP-Wallet-Connector/README.md

 Remember to thoroughly test this implementation, especially the blockchain interactions and financial calculations, to ensure everything works correctly and securely.

+To use this wallet connector in your WordPress site:

+1. Install and activate the plugin in your WordPress admin panel.
+2. Add the shortcode `[cardano_wallet_connector]` wherever you want the wallet connector to appear on your site.